Coding & app building

 Google's open-source terminal AI agent for coding help, repo tasks, bug fixes, tests, and command-line workflows with Gemini.

-In Choosely terms, this sits in the coding & app building lane and is typically chosen for terminal-first coding help and repo tasks.
+In Choosely terms, this sits in the coding & app building lane and is commonly selected for terminal-first coding help and repo tasks.

 • Terminal-native